EMC China Lab

 CPSIA vs. ICTI Certification

-CPSIA Certificationfocuses on ensuring the physical and chemical safetyof children’s products.
-It prevents unsafe products, particularly those with harmful substances, from reaching the market.
+CPSIA Certificationfocuses on ensuring the physical and cheMICal safetyof children’s products.
+It prevents unsafe products, particularly those with harmful substances, from REACHing the market.
 It applies to a wide range of items and is enforced by regulatory testing and certification.

 ICTI Certification(also known as ICTI CARE) is governed by the International Council of Toy Industries.
 Rather than focusing on product safety, ICTI emphasizes ethical manufacturing practices, ensuring factories comply with standards for labor rights, environmental responsibility, fair wages, working conditions, and worker safety.
 This certification promotes social responsibility in the toy supply chain.